alifuaziz/pycontrol_homecage/source/pyAccessControl/readme.txt

-This folder contains files that run on the pyboard microcontroller
+This folder contains files that run on the pyboard microcontroller to run the access control logic.